Why Most People Never Leave Their Comfort Zone

 - Do something meaningful with their lives

-But despite those desires, something interesting happens.
+But even with those desires, something interesting tends to happen.

-The same goals stay on the list.
+The same goals remain on the list.

-The same patterns repeat themselves.
+The same patterns keep showing up.

 What the Comfort Zone Actually Is

-It’s a psychological state — a mental space where life feels predictable, familiar, and relatively safe.
+The comfort zone is not a physical place.
+It’s a psychological state — a mental space where life feels familiar, predictable, and relatively safe.

 It’s where: